 Other passages make this more clear.
 For example, Colossians 1:13-16 explains Jesus’ role this way: “He rescued us from the authority of the darkness and transferred us into the kingdom of his beloved Son, by means of whom we have our release by ransom, the forgiveness of our sins.
 He is the image of the invisible God, the firstborn of all creation; because by means of him all other things were created in the heavens and on the earth, the things visible and the things invisible, whether they are thrones or lordships or governments or authorities.
 All other things have been created through him and for him.”

-We also see the similar phrase as in John 1:3, which says that “all things have been created through him.”
+We also see a similar phrase as in John 1:3, which says that “all things have been created through him.”
 But Paul also stated that creation came about “by means of him.”

 By way of illustration, suppose someone sends a valuable gift package to you through the postal service.
 On the receiving end you could say that the package was delivered through the post office or by means of an agent working in the employ of the postal system.
 But would you consider the deliverer of the package as being the giver?
 Would you send the delivery person a thank you note for his/her wonderful generosity?
 Probably not.